Background

 4. He served as a judge or evaluator of the work of others in the field of aviation, and in his capacity as Quality Assurance manager.
 This was core to his duties in ensuring legal compliance throughout all levels within his organization.

-RFEs are usually sent out for these O-1A visas; our client didn’t receive one.
-We were able to file everything under premium processing within a week, and his O-1A was approved in February 2022!
+RFEs are usually sent out for these O-1A visas, and our client didn’t receive one.
+We were able to file everything under premium processing within a week, and his O-1A was approved in September 2022!